wiwi240/firstreactapp/frontend/README.md

 # React Todo App

 This folder contains the front-end project delivered for the exercise.
-The application is a small React todo app built with Vite to practice:
+The application is a small React todo app built with Vite to practice core React concepts in a simple, readable project.

-- reusable components
-- props
-- local state with `useState`
-- side effects with `useEffect`
-- API consumption with `fetch`

 ## Project Location